joalliswellchin/autism_simple_app/README.md

 A Flutter project for teachers educating students in autistic spectrum

+# Check out the wiki
+Wiki is used to show what the app does and give readers a look and feel Documentation here will be about how to run and dependencies of the application

 ## Getting Started

 1. Download the repository by cloning or downloading the binaries